Holden Thorp: University of North Carolina

 Thorp returned to his alma mater in 1993 to teach, rising from visiting assistant professor to professor in six years.
 In 1998, he received a Tanner Award for Excellence in Undergraduate Teaching.

-In 2001, Thorp became the director of the Morehead Planetarium, part of UNC.
-That fall, he co-led a student focus group responsible for exploring and providing feedback on the university's consideration of a branch campus of the Kenan–Flagler Business School in Qatar.
+In 2001, Thorp became the director of the Morehead Planetarium and Science Center, part of UNC.
+That fall, he co-led a student focus group responsible for exploring and providing feedback on the university's consideration of a branch campus of the UNC Kenan–Flagler Business School in Qatar.
 In 2005, he was named a Kenan Professor and chair of the chemistry department of the College of Arts and Sciences.
-He led the 2005 committee that selected the book as recommended reading for that fall's incoming freshmen, Blood Done Sign My Name: A True Story, by a North Carolina native Timothy B. Tyson.
+He led the 2005 committee that selected the book as recommended reading for that fall's incoming freshmen, Blood Done Sign My Name: A True Story, by a North Carolina native Timothy Tyson.

 He became the dean of the College of Arts and Sciences in 2007, after a nationwide search.
-A year later, he was named chancellor of the University after being nominated by Erskine Bowles, president of the University of North Carolina System, and unanimously chosen by the Board of Governors.
+A year later, he was named chancellor of the University after being nominated by Erskine Bowles, president of the University of North Carolina system, and unanimously chosen by the Board of Governors.

 In 2013, Thorp resigned from the position of chancellor amid allegations of widespread academic fraud, which were later outlined in the Wainstein Report.
 The Wainstein Report describes the findings of an independent investigation conducted by the former federal prosecutor Kenneth Wainstein.
-It describes abuses spanning over 18 years, which included “no-show” classes that had little to no faculty oversight.
+It describes abuses spanning over 18 years, which included "no-show" classes that had little to no faculty oversight.
 Approximately half of those enrolled in these classes were athletes.